 ENGL 151Freshman Composition and Literature3

-or ENGL 151H Freshman Composition and Literature - Honors
+ENGL 151HFreshman Composition and Literature - Honors3

 ENGL 153Literature and Film3